ORCHESTRATE

 • Heartbeat max files: 1000.

-Health gate defaults are persisted per app in [cluster.service_health]:
+Health gate defaults are persisted per app in the workspace app_settings.toml under [cluster.service_health]:

 • allow_idle (default false).